Sales development representatives (SDR) are the backbone of your sales team.

 You don’t want an SDR who has an undying loyalty to their sales strategy.

-🔑 The best hire will understand that, to close more prospects, you have to notice and be proactive about performance shortfalls, seek managerial support and training, increase product knowledge, shift outreach efforts, and more.
+🔑 The ideal hire will understand the importance of a well-defined SDR strategy to close more prospects.
+They will proactively identify performance gaps, seek managerial support and training, enhance product knowledge, adjust outreach efforts, and more to drive success.

 6. Pretend I’m a prospect: Leave me a voicemail.